 8. Influencer marketing is less compelling for Gen Z than you’d think

 Given Gen Z’s propensity for social media use, brands could be forgiven for assuming that social influencers should be a key component in their Gen Z marketing strategy.
 But the truth is that social proof is more important to this generation than influencers.
 A 2022 report by international digital consumer research firm, Bulbshare shows that 84% of Gen Z consumers have lost faith in social media influencers.
 They are, however, strongly motivated by word of mouth, with 86% more likely to buy a product recommended by a friend than a social media influencer.

 9. Gen Z are feeling the pinch more than other generations

 The cost of living crisis in the UK has affected Gen Z and millennials most severely, with spending on discretionary goods in early 2023 flat or negative for 18 to 29-year-olds compared with the previous year.

 That’s not to say that this generation can’t be tempted.
 However, flexible payment options and the ability to defer payment might be attractive options for the temporarily cash-strapped.

 10. Omnichannel strategy is the key to success

 Whether they’re making a purchase online, in-store, or on social channels, omnichannel retail options are necessary for reaching Gen Z. It’s essential for businesses and brands to be present where Gen Z is shopping and to offer them options when they get there — whether that means keeping up with trends or offering new payment options.

-More than half of Gen Z shoppers have used voice shopping on platforms like Alexa, Siri, or Google Assistant in the last 12 months, and one in five Gen Z shoppers have abandoned a purchase because a business didn’t offer their preferred payment method — which for many Gen Z consumers is buy now, pay later.
+More than half of Gen Z shoppers have used voice shopping on platforms like Alexa, Siri, or Google Assistant in the last 12 months, and one in five Gen Z shoppers have abandoned a purchase because a business didn’t offer their preferred payment method — which for almost 60% of Gen Z consumers is buy now, pay later.